 Exception: Music Education majors and B.A. students adding the performance emphasis must take an additional two semesters (1 credit) of the appropriate large ensemble.

 Music Convocation (MUSC 090)

-All music majors must enroll in and pass Music Convocation the required number of semesters based on major.
+All music majors must enroll in and pass Music Convocation for a total of 4 semesters.